On Ruan's Cohomological Crepant Resolution Conjecture for the complexified Bianchi orbifolds

-\begin{theorem} For any element $\gamma$ of order $3$ in a Bianchi group~$\Gamma$ with units~$\{\pm 1\}$, the quotient space $\Hy^\gamma /_{C_\Gamma(\gamma)}$ of the rotation axis modulo the centraliser of $\gamma$ is homeomorphic to a circle. \end{theorem} \begin{proof} By \cite{accessing_Farrell_cohomology}*{lemma 27}, for any non-trivial torsion element $\alpha$ in a Bianchi group~$\Gamma$, the~$\Gamma$--image of the chain of edges for $\alpha$ contains the rotation axis of $\alpha$.
-Therefore, the $\Gamma$--image of the chain of edges for $\gamma$ contains the rotation axis $\Hy^\gamma$.
-Now we can observe two cases. \begin{itemize} \item[$\circlegraph$] First, assume that the rotation axis of $\gamma$ does not contain any vertex of stabiliser type~$\Sthree$ (from \cite{accessing_Farrell_cohomology}, we know that this gives us a circle as a path component in the quotient of the $3$--torsion sub-complex).
+\begin{theorem} For any element $\gamma$ of order $3$ in a finite index subgroup~$\Gamma$ in a Bianchi group with units~$\{\pm 1\}$, the quotient space $\Hy^\gamma /_{C_\Gamma(\gamma)}$ of the rotation axis modulo the centralizer of $\gamma$ is homeomorphic to a circle. \end{theorem} \begin{proof} As $\gamma$ is a non-trivial torsion element, by \cite{accessing_Farrell_cohomology}*{lemma 22} the~$\Gamma$--image of the chain of edges associated to $\gamma$ contains the rotation axis $\Hy^\gamma$.
+Now we can observe two cases. \begin{itemize} \item[$\circlegraph$] First, assume that the rotation axis of $\gamma$ does not contain any vertex of stabilizer type~$\Sthree$ (from~\cite{accessing_Farrell_cohomology}, we know that this gives us a circle as a path component in the quotient of the $3$--torsion sub-complex).
 Assume that there exists a reflection of~$\Hy^\gamma$ onto itself by an element of~$\Gamma$.
 Such a reflection would fix a point on~$\Hy^\gamma$.
-Then the normaliser of $\langle \gamma \rangle$ in the stabiliser of this point would contain the reflection.
-This way, lemma~\ref{normaliser types} tells us that this stabiliser is of type $\Sthree$, which we have excluded.
-Thus, there can be no reflection of~$\Hy^\gamma$ onto itself by an element of~$\Gamma$. \\ As~$\Gamma$ acts by CAT(0) isometries, every element $g \in \Gamma$ sending an edge of the chain for $\gamma$ to an edge on~$\Hy^\gamma$ outside the fundamental domain, can then only perform a translation on~$\Hy^\gamma$.
+Then the normalizer of $\left\langle \gamma \right\rangle$ in the stabilizer of this point would contain the reflection.
+This way, Lemma~\ref{normalizer types} yields that this stabilizer is of type $\Sthree$, which we have excluded.
+Thus, there can be no reflection of~$\Hy^\gamma$ onto itself by an element of~$\Gamma$. \\ As~$\Gamma$ acts by isometries preserving a metric of non-positive curvature (a CAT(0) metric), every element $g \in \Gamma$ sending an edge of the chain for~$\gamma$ to an edge on~$\Hy^\gamma$ outside the fundamental domain, can then only perform a translation on~$\Hy^\gamma$.
 A translation along the rotation axis of~$\gamma$ commutes with~$\gamma$, so $g \in {C_\Gamma(\gamma)}$.